RustyNova016/listenbrainz-cli-tools/README.md

 - Get its artist
 - Add a random recording made by this artist

-There is the option to only get unlistened recordings, making a alternative to ListenBrainz's own discovery playlists.
+There is the option to only get unlistened recordings, making an alternative to ListenBrainz's own discovery playlists.

 Usage:
 ```shell